neoforged/.github/primers/1.21.5/index.md

     - `GlRenderPipeline` - An implementation of `CompiledRenderPipeline` for OpenGL.
     - `GlTexture` - An implementation of `GpuTexture` for OpenGL.
     - `VertexArrayCache` - A cache for binding and uploading a vertex array to the OpenGL pipeline.
-- `com.mojang.blaze3d.opengl.dsa`
-    - `CoreDsa` - An implementation of DSA that modifies the framebuffer without binding them to the context.
-    - `DirectStateAccess` - An interface that creates and binds data to some framebuffer.
-    - `EmulatedDsa` - An abstraction over DSA that still binds the context.
 - `com.mojang.blaze3d.pipeline`
     - `BlendFunction` - A class that holds the source and destination colors and alphas to apply when overlaying pixels in a target.
 This also holds all vanilla blend functions.
     - `CompiledRenderPipeline` - An interface that holds the pipeline with all necessary information to render to the screen.